-The Board of Directors has established an Audit Committee, whose members during 2000 were John F. Kennedy (Chairman), Richard C. Klaffky, Jr. and Earl R. Lewis.
-The Board of Directors has determined that the members of the Audit Committee are "independent" under the rules of the Nasdag Stock Market.
+The Board of Directors has established an Audit Committee, whose members during 2001 were John F. Kennedy (Chairman), Richard C. Klaffky, Jr. and Earl R. Lewis, The Board of Directors has determined that the members of the Audit Committee are "independent" under the rules of the Nasdag Stock Market.

 The Audit Committee, among other things, makes recommendations concerning the engagement of an independent auditor, reviews the plans and results of the audit engagement with the independent auditor, approves professional services provided by the independent auditor, reviews the independence of the independent auditor, considers the range of audit and non-audit fees, reviews the adequacy of the Company's internal financial reporting controls and performs such other oversight functions as may be requested from time to time by the Board of Directors.
-The Audit Committee did not meet during 2000.
-The Audit Committee met three times during the three months ended March 31, 2001.
+The Audit Committee met six times during 2001 and two times during the three months ended March 31, 2002.

-During the three months ended March 31, 2001, the Audit Committee:
+During the three months ended March 31, 2002, the Audit Committee:

-- reviewed and discussed the audited financial statements with the Company's management; - discussed with the Company's independent auditor the matters required to be discussed by Statement on Auditing Standards No. 61 ("SAS 61"); and - discussed with the Company's independent auditor its independence and received from the independent auditor disclosures regarding its independence.
+- reviewed and discussed the audited financial statements with the Company's management; - discussed with the Company's independent auditor the potential impact of recently issued accounting pronouncements on the Company's financial statements: - discussed with the Company's independent auditor the matters required to be discussed by Statement on Auditing Standards No. 61 ("SAS 61"); and - discussed with the Company's independent auditor its independence and received from the independent auditor disclosures regarding its independence.

-The Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2000, based on its review and the discussions described above.
+The Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2001, based on its review and the discussions described above.